Air pollution is the presence of unwanted harmful substances within the Earth’s atmosphere and it exists because of both human and natural activities.

 - Factories and power plants

 The industrial revolution has brought about many factories.
-These manufacturing plants emit fumes which go into the air.
-These fumes will carry dangerous chemicals such as carbon monoxide, especially in heavily populated areas.
+These manufacturing plants emit toxic fumes which go into the air.
+These fumes carry dangerous chemicals such as carbon monoxide, especially in heavily populated areas.
+Heavily industrialized areas tend to have higher levels of air pollution and large cities usually have the most polluted air thanks to the amount of people which rely on the supplies that these factories manufacture.

 One of the major causes for pollution is the burning of fossil fuels.
 Almost all of the